 Overview of the chair

 The Dependable Network Innovation Center (founded in 2011; formerly Internet Research Center, founded in 2001), and the Center for Highly Dependable Embedded Systems Technology (founded in 2007) at JAIST have conducted a significant number of large-scale network and security experiments.
 In addition, these centers have participated in the technical content and curriculum development of the environment used in the training program Cyber Defense Exercise with Recurrence (CYDER) sponsored by the Ministry of Public Management, Home Affairs, Posts and Telecommunications.
-The Cyber Range Organization and Design chair was created on these foundations in April 2015 to further advance the field of cybersecurity training.
+The Cyber Range Organization and Design chair was created on these foundations to further advance the field of cybersecurity training.

 - Chair Name